Joseph Stiglitz: Advice for the United States

 In 2016, he said he believes that the economic situation of the United States is critical: "As the economists Anne Case and Angus Deaton showed in their study published in December 2015, life expectancy among middle-age white Americans is declining, as rates of suicides, drug use, and alcoholism increase.
 A year later, the National Center for Health Statistics reported that life expectancy for the country as a whole has declined for the first time in more than 20 years." ...
-With the incomes of the bottom 90% having stagnated for close to a third of a century (and declining for a significant proportion), the health data simply confirmed that things were not going well for swaths of the country". ?".
+With the incomes of the bottom 90% having stagnated for close to a third of a century (and declining for a significant proportion), the health data simply confirmed that things were not going well for swaths of the country".

+In June 2024, 16 Nobel Prize in Economics laureates, including Stiglitz, signed an open letter (which Stiglitz spearheaded) arguing that Donald Trump’s fiscal and trade policies coupled with efforts to limit the Federal Reserve's independence would reignite inflation in the United States.

 Green economy

 Stiglitz has called for a transition to a green economy.
 He supported the Green New Deal.
 In 2019, he wrote that "The Green New Deal would stimulate demand, ensuring that all available resources were used; and the transition to the green economy would likely usher in a new boom.
-Trump’s focus on the industries of the past, like coal, is strangling the much more sensible move to wind and solar power.
+Trump's focus on the industries of the past, like coal, is strangling the much more sensible move to wind and solar power.
 More jobs by far will be created in renewable energy than will be lost in coal."
 Stiglitz described the climate crisis as humanity's World War III.

 Views on taxation

 Stiglitz maintained the super-rich should pay taxes up to 70% to help deal with increasing inequality.
 Stiglitz stated a worldwide income tax rate of 70% on biggest earners "would clearly make sense".
 Stiglitz maintained society would become more egalitarian and cohesive.
 Stiglitz said a wealth taxes on fortunes acquired during many generations would have a larger influence.
 Stiglitz maintains most billionaires acquired much of their wealth through luck.
-He maintains Elizabeth Warren proposing a 2% tax for people with assets of over $50m and 3% on those with overn $1bn was "very reasonable" and would raise significant revenues that could improve some United States problems.
+He maintains Elizabeth Warren proposing a 2% tax on assets for people with assets of over $50 million and 3% on those with over $1 billion was "very reasonable" and would raise significant revenues that could improve some United States problems.

+Views on artificial intelligence

+Stiglitz was a signatory to a letter sent to the attorneys general of California and Delaware, opposing OpenAI's proposed transition from a not-for-profit entity to a public benefit corporation.
+The letter argued that the restructuring would undermine OpenAI's stated charitable purpose of developing artificial general intelligence to benefit "all of humanity."
+It further asserted that, if reorganized as a corporation, OpenAI would be legally obligated to prioritize the interests of its shareholders over broader goals of serving humanity as a whole.